MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 Another English source speaking with LifeSiteNews has also raised the question of an earlier allegation against Cormac Murphy-O’Connor, namely that in 2003 he had tried to pay some “hush money” to the abuser-priest, Michael Hill, while Hill was imprisoned.

-Murphy-O’Connor had faced callsfor his resignation when, in 2000, he initially defended himself as “not irresponsible” in his decision in the 1980s to move Hill to another location as a priest, even though his license as a priest had been previously suspended because of sexual abuse allegations.
+Murphy-O’Connor had faced calls for his resignation when, in 2000, he initially defended himself as “not irresponsible” in his decision in the 1980s to move Hill to another location as a priest, even though his license as a priest had been previously suspended because of sexual abuse allegations.
 Hill later was imprisoned for five years because of sexual abuse of minors in 1997, and he was then once more to be imprisoned in 2002.
 One of his victims is that female victim who now makes the allegation that Murphy-O’Connor himself was personally involved in her abuse.

 There might be a good investigative journalist in England who could try to ask some questions to Father Michael Hill who should by now be out of prison and who himself might be an important witness in the context of the allegations against Murphy-O’Connor.